fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### CAN1602BUT

 I have now built this version.
 I have given it 1 button and 1 LED in the code although they are not actually present.
-I need to sort out some way to convert the button presses into events.
+I have now added code to convert the button presses into events.
+This is not yet tested.

 ### Another Idea (yet to be named)